YourDroid/YourDroid/README.md

 # YourDroid
 ## Descriprion
+### I regret to say this project is no longer developped since I didn't manage to solve all the problems and lost any motivation.
+If you want you can fork this and modify it
 YourDroid is an open-source programm that installs Android to pc on windows or linux as a second os (it doesn't replace\delete main os).
 It isn't an emulator!
 YourDroid installs Andoid x86 and adds it to the bootloader of the main OS or installs grub as the bootloader (here is the official web site of android x86: http://www.android-x86.org/).
 Now, status of this programm is beta, so some  features aren't available.
 ## Requirements
 It installs android to PCs with following features: